 Many general practice doctors set up private practices for themselves or will join an office with a small group of doctors.
 The demographic they serve tends to be people who need routine care to stay well.
 Routine care means that a person is in good health, but occasionally needs to see a GP for the flu, a head cold, an earache, a minor skin rash, or another ailment that occurs to people on occasion.
 Most of these kinds of conditions can be easily treated by a general doctor.
 If you’d like an idea of what they do when performing a general exam, our doctor training kit can provide that for you.

 Regardless of the type of medical doctor a person chooses to be, the paths start out the same.
 To become a medical doctor, you must complete formal training at an approved medical school, receive a medical degree and satisfy all the requirements called for by the professional healthcare registration board of country/state you intend practicing in.

 Pre-steps to become a medical doctor in general practice

 If you are in high school, registering for a college preparatory curriculum is the best way to start the road to becoming a medical doctor.
 Although it may not feel as if your high school grades are important, they are.
-High school grades are one of the things admissions committees look at when determining someone’s eligibility to enter a pre-medical program in college.
+Your performance in high school is one of the things admissions committees consider when determining someone’s eligibility to enter a pre-medical program in college.
 In addition to general education and humanity courses such as psychology, literature, and English composition, your curriculum should include some or all of the following courses: